talnavon/harmonics_filter-solocate/README.md

 # harmonics_filter-solocate
-harmonics filter  - should remove the harmonics freq
+harmonics filter  - should remove the harmonics freq and output wav file with base freq.